Axl-91/raycaster/full-implementation/README.md

 ## Screen Layout

-The main 3D viewport renders at `SCREEN_HEIGHT - HUD_HEIGHT` to leave room for the HUD overlay.
+The main 3D viewport will be different as we render the height at `SCREEN_HEIGHT - HUD_HEIGHT` to leave room for the HUD overlay.

 ```cpp
 constexpr int SCREEN_HEIGHT = 240;